wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-app.rst

 .. note::

-      - This guide will install and configure the Wazuh app for Splunk |SPLUNK_LATEST_MINOR|.
-If you intend to configure another version such as 8.1, change the Splunk version number in the requests for the configuration files and the Wazuh app for Splunk.
+      - This guide installs and configures the Wazuh app for Splunk |SPLUNK_LATEST_MINOR|.
+If you intend to configure another version, such as 8.1, change the Splunk version number in the requests for the configuration files and the Wazuh app for Splunk.
 For example:

          .. code-block:: console